Read our 2015 Report Card for Miller.

 This bill became the vehicle for passage of the Consolidated and Further Continuing Appropriations Act, 2015 [pdf], which was approved by the House on December 11, 2014 and by the Senate on December 13, 2014.
 The bill was originally introduced on January 3, 2013 by ...

 S. 1603 (113th): Gun Lake Trust Land Reaffirmation Act

 Sep 16, 2014.
 Passed 359/64.

 The Leahy–Smith America Invents Act (AIA) is a United States federal statute that was passed by Congress and was signed into law by President Barack Obama on September 16, 2011.
 The law represents the most significant change to the U.S. patent system since 1952, and ...

 H.R.
 1473 (112th): Department of Defense and Full-Year Continuing Appropriations Act, 2011

 H.Res.
 915 (111th): Encouraging the Republic of Hungary to respect the rule of law, treat foreign investors fairly, and promote ...

 H.Res.
 1031 (110th): Providing for the adoption of the resolution (H. Res.
 895) establishing within the House of Representatives an ...

-From Jan 2003 to Feb 2016, Miller missed 136 of 9,561 roll call votes, which is 1.4%.
-This is better than the median of 2.2% among the lifetime records of representatives currently serving.
+From Jan 2003 to Dec 2016, Miller missed 197 of 10,101 roll call votes, which is 2.0%.
+This is on par with the median of 2.4% among the lifetime records of representatives currently serving.
 ProPublica has tracked 9 explanations for these missed votes.
 The chart below reports missed votes over time.